depthbomb/Scraps/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Please provide an excerpt from your logs where this behavior happens or attach your log file with your submission.

-!!
-Ensure that the logs you submit with this bug have your cookie value redacted !!
 -->